cha2ranga/powerstore-csm-resiliency/README.md

 When I installed the cluster with version 1.25 or 1.26, the helm repo produced an error due to the pod security policy.
 Even though I tried to disable it during the helm upgrade, there was no luck.

-Then install the cluster with 1.24 and then setup Rancher UI.
+To avoid this issue, I installed the cluster with 1.24 and then set up Rancher UI.
 Later upgrade to 1.26.0 packages.

 This way, you can install to specific version.